StarRocks/starrocks-kubernetes-operator/doc/api.md

 <td>
 <em>(Optional)</em>
 <p>storageClassName is the name of the StorageClass required by the claim.
-If storageClassName is empty, the default StorageClass of kubernetes will be used. there are some special storageClassName: emptyDir, hostPath.
+If storageClassName is not set, the default StorageClass of kubernetes will be used. there are some special storageClassName: emptyDir, hostPath.
 In this case, It will use emptyDir or hostPath, not PVC.
 More info: <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1">https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1</a></p>
 </td>